BrWittmann/alpha-blog/README.md

 git status #shows files that are being tracked

 git commit -m "" #-m is for message. give message when committing

+downloading a Ruby app to another computer to continue work: in CMD go to folder where you want your app to be cloned to, for example cd C:/my_apps/ login to github and go to app you want to clone, press green button "Clone or Download", you will see SSH link, copy it. in CMD run git clone git@github.com:user/my-app.git (use SSH link you copied)